LSJohnsen/Otter-USV/README.md

 # Otter USV Repo

-### Introduction to robotics: Application Programming interface for the Otter USV
+### ELVE 3160 - Introduction to robotics: Application Programming interface for the Otter USV

 ### Bachelor thesis: To run the software standalone or the simulator, run the main.py file.